xiaoz97/cs145project/README.md

 `./DecisionTree.py`

+`--model x`:

+Choose a model to run. `x` should be a file name inside the src folder.
+By default the program uses `DecisionTree`.

 `--parallel x`:

 If the option is not specified, the program uses 1 thread/process.
 If x is an integer, the program uses x threads/processes.
 If x is `auto`, the program will determine the proper number of threads.